 Business Closures, Restrictions, and Enforcement

-- Under the latest executive order, the use of face coverings are required for all people in Maryland over the age of five when on public transportation; indoors at any public location; outdoors when unable to maintain six feet apart; obtaining healthcare services; and engaged in any work area where human interaction is likely or food is prepared or packaged.
+- Face coverings are required for all people in Maryland over the age of five when on public transportation; indoors at any public location; outdoors when unable to maintain six feet apart; obtaining healthcare services; and engaged in any work area where human interaction is likely or food is prepared or packaged.
 The expanded order continues to provide certain exceptions, including for medical conditions.
 Read the FAQs regarding face coverings.

 - Health officials from each county and Baltimore City are authorized to close locations that are unsafe and at risk for spreading COVID-19.
 Businesses, organizations and other facilities may be instructed to modify their operations or movements to comply with social distancing guidelines or ordered to close altogether.
 Read the executive order.

-- If your business is permitted to operate, it is critical that you follow social distancing guidelines and effective cleaning and disinfection.
+- It is critical that businesses follow social distancing guidelines and effective cleaning and disinfection.
 We encourage all employers to find alternative ways to allow employees to continue working, like teleworking; and other methods to provide services, such as remote-assistance and off-site delivery services.
 Read our best practices.

 - The Maryland State Police is actively engaged in our state’s response to the COVID-19 pandemic.
 As they work to protect the citizens of Maryland, they will be involved, when needed, in the enforcement of the Governor’s Executive Orders.